crish1eev1/learning-fastapi/Readme.md

 ## Description
 This API has nine seperate functions under four categories: Users, Authentication, Posts, Vote.

+For now, the API is deployed on Heroku with documentation available on https://fastapi-chris1eev1.herokuapp.com/docs However, the Heroku cloud free tier will end somewhere in November 2022 leading to the interruption of the service.
+It would still work on a local machine as demonstrated on the video linked below.
+Type `uvicorn app.main:app` in the command line to run the server (or `uvicorn main:app` from the app folder)

 ## Technology
 Python and its various libraries: